Kershaw works out in shorts on chilly night at Fenway

 BOSTON (AP) — Dodgers ace Clayton Kershaw got an early look at Fenway Park, working out in shorts in the bullpen ahead of Tuesday night’s World Series opener.

 The Dodgers arrived in Boston on Sunday, a day after winning the NL pennant.
-Kershaw pitched the ninth inning for the save in a 5-1 Game 7 victory at Milwaukee.
+Kershaw tossed a perfect ninth inning in a 5-1 Game 7 victory at Milwaukee, striking out two batters and throwing 15 pitches.

 Los Angeles had one scheduled workout at Fenway before facing the Red Sox.
 That session was set for late on Monday afternoon.